Farm Accident Claims *

 The report suggests that larger farms are associated with a greater risk of accidents and near misses involving the farmer, even controlling for other characteristics and risk-taking.
 The results of the study do not clarify or give a reason for this and need to be examined further.
-However, the report suggests that this is related to the volume of work that needs to be carried out on these larger farms and the distance that the farmer needs to travel to get safety equipment when carrying out tasks.
+However, the report suggests that this is related to the bigger volume of work that needs to be carried out.
+In addition to the distance that the farmer needs to travel to get safety equipment.

 Fatalities as a result of farm accidents

 In addition to high fatality rates, the report shows that the agricultural, fishing and forestry industry has one of the highest non-fatal work injury rates when compared to other industries.
-Further to this the agricultural sector was found to have much higher worker fatality rate compared to other sectors and the nonfatal injuries in this sector have tended to fluctuate in the past number of years.
+Furthermore, the agricultural sector was found to have much higher worker fatality rate compared to other sectors and the nonfatal injuries in this sector have tended to fluctuate in the past number of years.

 Lost Days as a result of accidents

-The study had examined the amount of days lost due to farm accidents in each sector and found that although, between 2010 and 2014 the agricultural sector has the second highest rate injuries causing days off (34 per 1000 workers – the rate across all other sectors was 22) in 2014*, 51 per 1000 workers from the agricultural sector had a work-related injury.
+The study had examined the number of days lost due to farm accidents in each sector.
+It found that although, between 2010 and 2014 the agricultural sector has the second highest rate injuries causing days off (34 per 1000 workers – the rate across all other sectors was 22) in 2014*, 51 per 1000 workers from the agricultural sector had a work-related injury.
 This means that the agricultural sector has the highest rate of non-fatal injuries for that year